mantidproject/documents/Design/ThirdpartyDependencies.md

 much like Windows.

 Pros:
-* Build formula (mostly) maintained for us.
+* Formula for dependencies (mostly) maintained for us.
-* Simply commands to install packages
+* Simple commands to install packages

 Cons:
 * Dependencies not versioned with the main code.
 Hard to track versions used.
-* No way to set deployment.
+* No way to set deployment target.
 We have to build on the earliest OS we intend to support causing issues with hardware availability.
 * New dependencies have to be installed by hand on developers and builders machines.
-* Versions can be pinned but Homebrew really likes to have everything at HEAD
+* Versions can be pinned but Homebrew really likes to have everything at HEAD.
+  This has recently caused issues when Python-based formula, like PyQt, were migrated to Python 3.9 but many other Python dependencies such as matplotlib were not yet available for 3.9.
+Homebrew has to be pinned to we receive no more updates in this case.

 ## General Concerns